 You can watch the change of the guards in front of the Presidency every hour between 8 AM and 8 PM.

-Vitoshka is one of the main streets in the city center of Sofia.
+Vitoshka is the most popular street in the city center of Sofia.
 The street is full of cafes, bars, clubs, and shops.
 Vitoshka is the pedestrian part of Vitosha boulevard and runs from St Nedelya square to NDK.